weaveworld/Weaveworld/doc/doc-2-event.md

 ## Low-level Event-handling ##

-In case of an event (not handled otherwise), Weaveworld tries to make a "type-binding", starting from the event target element through parent elements, it checks if one of the element (CSS) class name is registered as a type-handler.
+In case of an event (not handled otherwise), Weaveworld tries to make a "context type-binding": starting from the event target element through parent elements, it checks if one of the element (CSS) class name is registered as a type-handler.

 Let's see the following element (see on [jsFiddle](https://jsfiddle.net/weaveworld/630xncta/)):
 ```html